notwld/AttendenceSystem/README.md

 4) Run the application by pressing F5 or by clicking the Start button.

 # Project Structure
-The solution is organized into the following projects:
+The solution is organized into the following projects:<br><br>

-MyProject.Web: This is the main web application project that contains all of the ASP.NET MVC code and views.
+MyProject.Web: This is the main web application project that contains all of the ASP.NET MVC code and views.<br>
 MyProject.Data: This project contains code for working with the database, including Entity Framework models and data access code.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.